Why Inclusion in Special Education Isn't Enough and Has Long-Term Negative Consequences

-Inclusion is just like the Emperor's new clothes – there's nothing there!
-Special education bureaucrats, just like the two swindlers, convince parents they're getting something remarkable for their children when, in fact, they're getting nothing.
+Inclusion is just like the Emperor's new clothes—there's nothing there!
+Special education bureaucrats, just like the two swindlers, convince parents they're getting something remarkable for their children when, in fact, they're getting nothing at all.
 While they peddle inclusion to save money, their practice is actually penny wise, pound foolish.
 Yes, school districts save money on early intervention services for young children, but they then need to shell out even more funds later when these youngsters struggle in elementary school, middle school, high school, and life.
-The lack of early intervention services leads to some of society's greatest problems: high drop-out rates, more mental illness, and an increase in homelessness.
+The lack of early intervention services leads to some of society's greatest problems: high drop-out rates, more mental illness, and increased rates of homelessness.

 Inclusion Was Well-Intentioned But Got Corrupted by Bureaucrats

-These parents – already vulnerable and beaten up from getting a recent diagnosis for their child – are willing to accept inclusion because it minimizes the need for special help.
+These parents—already vulnerable and emotionally beaten up from getting a recent diagnosis for their child—are often not thinking straight and willingly accept inclusion because it lets their youngster blend in and be "one of the guys."
 They think: How wonderful!
-All children receive instruction in the same classroom.
-My child won't stick out as different.
+All children receive instruction in the same classroom with the same teacher.
+My child won't stick out and won't be treated differently.
 Let's all join hands, sing Kumbaya, and call it a day!
 Unfortunately, it's not that simple.

 Thanks to Meathead, California Leads the Way in Providing Early Intervention Services